RDFFrames: Knowledge Graph Access for Machine Learning Tools: Conclusion

 We presented \rdfframes, a framework for seamlessly integrating knowledge graphs into machine learning applications. \rdfframes is based on a number of powerful operators for graph navigation and relational processing that enable users to generate tabular data sets from knowledge graphs using procedural programming idioms that are familiar in machine learning environments such as PyData. \rdfframes automatically converts these procedural calls to optimized \sparql queries and manages the execution of these queries on a local RDF engine or a remote \sparql endpoint, shielding the user from all details of \sparql query execution.
 We provide a Python implementation of \rdfframes that is tightly integrated with the pandas library and experimentally demonstrate its efficiency.

-Directions for future work include conducting a comprehensive user study to identify and resolve any usability related issues that could be faced by \rdfframes users.
+Directions for future work include conducting a comprehensive user study to identify and resolve any usability-related issues that could be faced by \rdfframes users.
 A big problem in RDF is that users need to know the knowledge graph vocabulary and structure in order to effectively query it.
-To address this problem, one direction for future work is expanding the exploration operators of \rdfframes to include keyword searches.
+To address this problem, one direction for future work is expanding the exploration operators of \rdfframes to include keyword search.
 Testing and evaluating \rdfframes on multiple RDF engines is another possible future direction.

 \begin{appendix}